Ankle Sprains & Strains

 Sprained ankles are a common sports injury; many of us have done this at least once.
-If left to heal improperly, ankle sprains can come back to haunt you again and again, because the ligaments will remain loose and give way more easily when strained. we’ll show you some natural remedies for your sprained ankle so that your injury doesn’t become a chronic problem.
+If left to heal improperly, ankle sprains can come back to haunt you again and again, because the ligaments will remain loose and give way more easily when strained.
+We’ll show you some natural remedies for your sprained ankle so that your injury doesn’t become a chronic problem.
+Part of healing a sprained ankle is making sure it's stronger than it used to be.
+Physical therapy (described below) is an important part of recovery!

 A sprained ankle happens when the ligaments on the outside of your ankle (most commonly) are stretched or torn, such as during a sudden change in direction playing soccer, rolling your ankle on a rock while hiking, or stepping off a curb the wrong way during your run.

 Sprained ankles are typically graded 1, 2 or 3 depending on the severity.
 Grade 1 and most Grade 2 sprained ankles will respond well to our natural ankle sprain treatment at home.
-Grade 3’s need the attention of your doctor to assess ligament damage.
+Grade 3’s need the attention of your doctor to assess ligament damage because these are often partial or complete tears of the ligaments and typically require surgery.

 Natural Ankle Sprain Treatment